 My biggest takeaway from this algorithm of fibonacci was that I need some time to get easy with infinite lists.
 I am used to approaching recursion from top-down.
 That means, start recursing and stop on some condition to yield result.
 That’s how our naive approach works too.

 This code does the opposite.
 It starts from 0 and never stops (theoretically).
 It will never reach a last element.
 The reason we’re able to get away with writing this is that Haskell is lazy.
 It will only execute code if it really needs to.
 This is a huge departure from the strict evaluation that I’m used to.

 take 30 fibs, it’ll start recursing.
 And since since we told it to actually give us 30 elements, it will start simplifying too.
 It allows us to extract elements from its front as it goes on building that list further and further.
 Once it has given us enough elements, it gives up calculating more.
 It simply isn’t fussed about actually completing the list of all fibonacci numbers, in other words.
 Interesting, right?

 While I know enough about recursion and Haskell library functions to try and explain how and why this code works, I imagine it’d take a bit of time for me to come up with such solutions myself.
 Hopefully sooner than later.

-Let me know your thoughts over at reddit thread for this post.
+Let me know your thoughts below or over at reddit thread for this post.

 Update 1: As /u/twistier pointed out over at reddit, a better definition of recursion would be a value, which may or may not be a function, being self referential.